 6. Please note, we cannot guarantee your request will be approved by our writers.

+.
 All requests will need to be handled by the local Universal Music Publishing (UMPG) office as the contracting party.
-Our office handles requests for the Netherlands, Belgium and Luxembourg.
-If you are unsure of your local office you can have a look at the map on our
+If you are unsure of your local office, you can have a look at the map on our Contact page

-I’m not sure if I will use the song yet but just want a quote?
+I’m not sure if I will use the song yet but just want a cost?